panda3d/panda3d-docs/distribution/troubleshooting.rst

 AttributeError: module 'nt' has no attribute '_path_splitroot' This was a compatibility issue with Python 3.8.10, which is fixed as of Panda3D 1.10.10.
-If you cannot use Panda3D 1.10.10, you need to downgrade to an older version of Python.
+If you cannot upgrade to Panda3D 1.10.10 (or higher), you need to downgrade to an older version of Python.

 Cryptic FileNotFoundError when using virtualenv
    The build process is tested and known to work with the built-in :mod:`venv`